 Participants at CMBM’s Comprehensive Wellness Program training talk about how the CMBM training has provided hope and healing after suffering the loss of 17 members of their community.

-Dr. James Gordon presenting for teachers and staff at Marjory Stoneman Douglas and Westglades Middle School during 2 days of self-care workshops before the start of the 2018 school year.
+James Gordon, MD presenting for teachers and staff at Marjory Stoneman Douglas and Westglades Middle School during 2 days of self-care workshops before the start of the 2018 school year.

 Diane Wolk-Rogers (MSD Teacher, Certified in Mind-Body Medicine), Ellen Fox-Snider (Parent of MSD student, Advanced Training graduate), and Hannah Quinn (CMBM Program Manager) led a workshop for 45 students and staff on February 14, 2019, the one-year commemoration of the shooting.